 Some common questions I’ve heard are: What should I put in my pitch document?
 How long should it be?
-Why are you smiling like that?
+Where can I get a shirt like that?

 The simple answer is: Everything that makes your show stand out.
 Some people spend tons of money printing full-color, glossy, poster board presentations, and others just have a one-sheet with art on the back.
 I’ve seen both approaches work.